B1.2 Identify and represent perfect squares, and determine their square roots, in various contexts.

 Discuss the properties of the square of a number and introduce the square root as the inverse operation of the squared number.
 Later, introduce the symbol for the square root as well as the notation to be used.

-Consolidate new learning by asking them to calculate the square root of perfect squares less than 144.
+Consolidate new learning by asking students to calculate the square root of perfect squares less than 144.

 Activity 3: Find the Perfect Squares

-To check for understanding, if the number is not a perfect square, ask the student which 2 perfect squares the number falls between.
+If a student has a number that is not a perfect square, ask them which two perfect squares it falls between.

 Example